James chats to Nariman Ahmadi on indwelling urinary catheter tips and tricks for junior doctors.

 Insertion of urethral catheters is a common task for junior doctors, particularly after-hours.
 When asked to catheterise a patient, junior doctors should always take a moment to consider the situation and the indication for the catheter.
 Ask for help in special cases in order to avoid iatrogenic injury.

-Case 2 – A 50 year old woman in a rural hospital has had a hip replacement and goes into urinary retention.
+A 50-year-old woman in a rural hospital has had a hip replacement and goes into urinary retention.
 The nurses have been unsuccessful at inserting a catheter and have asked you to do it.
 Exposure is suboptimal as the patient is unable to abduct the right hip and there is a cystocele on examination.
 You are unable to see the meatus.

-Case 3 – A 70 year old man presents to the Emergency Department with acute urinary retention and acute kidney failure (Cr 700, K+ 6.5).
+A 70-year-old man presents to the Emergency Department with acute urinary retention and acute kidney failure (Cr 700, K+ 6.5).
 A catheter is inserted and drains 1L almost immediately.

 If you enjoyed listening to this week’s podcast feel free to let us know what you think by posting your comments or suggestions in the comments box below.